 The Filmpoint Center in the historic main building tests visitors' filmmaking knowledge with special effects displays, a set construction workshop and make-up room.
 In the stars' dressing room, clothes and props are available for selfies.

 Even the Film Café is decorated like an 18th century drawing room from "Amadeus."
-With 10 friends, you can book a backstage tour to see workshops and hot sets.

 For more about "Mission Impossible," "The Bourne Identity," "Van Helsing" and other Noir favorites, take the full-day Prague Cinematic tour to Barrandov Studio and the Karel Zeman Museum, which features innovations from major Czech films.